 Would you rather have a cloud-native data warehouse that can handle the most challenging data warehouse tasks but can also provide most of the functionality of a data lake (or, to put it another way, to eliminate the need for a data lake), or would you prefer a data lake with partial data warehouse capabilities slapped on?

 To sum up:

 - The concept of a data lake is flawed.
 In an age of multi-cloud and hybrid-cloud distributed data, not to mention sprawling sensor farms of IoT, there is no advantage to pulling it all together.
 AI-driven knowledge graphs are a far better alternative to locating and tagging data where it is.

 - If you dismiss the data lake, you must of necessity dismiss the lakehouse.

 - Pay more attention to what your data means than where you put it

 A data lake looks to be static "dumb" data neatly arranged.
-A data lakehouse, if you must use that term, is fundamentally different from a data warehouse.
-It is a comprehensive set of capabilities that provides a graph-based linked and contextualized information fabric (semantic metadata and linked datasets) where NLP (Natural Language Processing), Sentiment Analysis, Rules Engines, Connectors, Canonical Models for common domains.
+A data lakehouse, if you must use that term, is fundamentally different from a cloud data warehouse.
+A data warehouse is a comprehensive set of capabilities that provides a graph-based linked and contextualized information fabric (semantic metadata and linked datasets) where NLP (Natural Language Processing), Sentiment Analysis, Rules Engines, Connectors, Canonical Models for common domains.
 Add to that cognitive tools that can be plugged in to turn "dumb" data into information assets with speed, agility, reuse, and value.
 I haven't seen one of those yet.